andrei-voia/maze_runner_project/README.md

-# Maze Runner Project, where hardware meets software
+# Maze Runner Project
+## where hardware meets software

 This is a simple program created for use on an Arduino.
 * You will also neeed 4 buttons, connected to the Arduino, for directional movement of the player,